 PREVENT CHILD DROWNING: Do not let anyone, especially small children, sit, step, lean or climb on any equipment installed as part of your pool's operational system.
-Locate the components of your operational system at least 3 feet from the pool so children cannot use the equipment to access the pool and be injured or drown.
+Locate the components of your operational system at least 3 ft.
+(1 m) from the pool so children cannot use the equipment to access the pool and be injured or drown.